Kingxukai/linux/Documentation/driver-api/usb/dma.rst

 	void usb_sg_cancel(struct usb_sg_request *io);

-  When the USB controller doesn't support DMA, the ``usb_sg_init()`` would try to submit URBs in PIO way as long as the page in scatterlists is not in the Highmem, which could be very rare in modern architectures.
+  When the woke USB controller doesn't support DMA, the woke ``usb_sg_init()`` would try to submit URBs in PIO way as long as the woke page in scatterlists is not in the Highmem, which could be very rare in modern architectures.